 She is a co-author of Structuring Sovereignty: Constitutions of Native Nations (UCLA AIS Press, 2014) and The State of the Native Nations: Conditions under U.S. Policies of Self-Determination (Oxford University Press, 2008); editor and co-author of Rebuilding Native Nations: Strategies for Governance and Development (University of Arizona Press, 2007); and a member of the editorial board of the International Indigenous Policy Journal.

 Jorgensen co-directs the Indigenous Governance masters degree and continuing education certificate programs at the University of Arizona.
-She is also Affiliate Faculty at the University of Arizona James E. Rogers College of Law, Adjunct Professor at the Washington University School of Social Work, and Professorial Fellow in Indigenous Governance with the Melbourne School of Government.
+She is also Affiliate Faculty at the University of Arizona James E. Rogers College of Law, and Professorial Fellow in Indigenous Governance with the Melbourne School of Government.
 She has been a Visiting Scholar at the Washington University Schools of Law and Social Work; a Distinguished Visiting Scholar at University of Technology, Sydney; a Dyason Fellow at Melbourne Law School; and Visiting Research Professor at Charles Sturt University in New South Wales.
 Jorgensen is also a former member of the Swarthmore College Board of Managers.
 Dr. Jorgensen received her BA in economics from Swarthmore College, MA in human sciences from the University of Oxford, and MPP and PhD from Harvard University.

 Starks, R., & Jorgensen, M. (2016).
 Land and Indigenous business development in Canada.
 In K. G. Brown, M. B. Doucette, & J. E. Tulk (Eds.).
 Indigenous Business in Canada: Principles and Practices.
 Sydney, Nova Scotia: Cape Breton University Press.